-Welcome to the Legume-Microbe Interactions Laboratory at the University of Missouri.
-The laboratory is directed by Professor Gary Stacey, MSMC Endowed Professor of Soybean Biotechnology.
+Welcome to the Legume-Microbe Interactions Laboratory at the University of Missouri (MU).
+The laboratory is directed by Professor Gary Stacey, MU Curators’ Professor of Plant Science and MSMC Endowed Professor of Soybean Biotechnology.
 The interests of the laboratory are diverse but have a common theme of plant and microbe development.
-Click on the research link to learn more about the wide variety of research projects underway.
+Click on the research or publication link to learn more about the wide variety of research projects underway or completed.
 A variety of structural and functional genomic methods are being used to understand the way in which legumes respond to microbial infection.

 Gary Stacey, Ph.D.

 Assoc.
 Director, National Center for Soybean Biotechnology

 271E Christopher S. Bond Life Sciences Center

 Columbia, MO 65211